 See this post for a further discussion about the role of software and RSEs in relation to COVID-19.

 COVID-19-related projects with significant RSE involvement

-The Scottish COVID-19 Response Consortium is a major collaboration under the Royal Society’s RAMP scheme developing multiple models relevant to the medium and long-term management of the COVID-19 pandemic in the UK and Scotland.
-Alys Brett has written a news item about the significant role of RSEs from groups including UKAEA, Manchester, Sheffield, Southampton/SSI and from industry.
+The Scottish COVID-19 Response Consortium is a major collaboration (including large numbers of volunteers under the Royal Society’s RAMP scheme) developing multiple models relevant to the medium and long-term management of the COVID-19 pandemic in the UK and Scotland.
+This news item summarises the significant role of RSEs from groups including UKAEA, Manchester, Sheffield, Southampton/SSI and industrial partners such as Man Group.

 The UCL RSE group have been building on several existing collaborations to support COVID-19 research including developing a workflow for medical images to create a repository of CT scans and X-rays from COVID-19 patients for researchers & building on their Experimental Medicine Applications Platform to develop dashboards for the UCLH intensive care units, among other applications.
 More information can be found in their news item from April.

 Covidresponsemap.wales is mapping the community response to COVID-19 in Wales using open data and digital footprint analysis to identify the communities in greatest need of support for Public Health Wales.
 Alastair Tanner, a member of the University of Bristol RSE group embedded in the MRC Integrative Epidemiology Unit was the RSE involved.

 The RESIDE are working with researchers in the MRC Centre for Global Infectious Disease Analysis to develop and fit several models of disease dynamics to COVID-19 data from both the UK and other countries.
 A high-level summary of activities, with links to source code, is available on the RESIDE web site.